berensp/berensp.github.io/pages/music.md

 ## Music Creation

-F\olk and classical piano music were omnipresent in our household, as you'd expect when your mother is my mother: music teacher
+Folk and classical piano music were omnipresent in our household, as you'd expect when your mother is my mother: grade school music teacher

 ### My half-baked covers (solo)